Meneer-de-Bruin/WCT-API/guides/principles.rst

 Maturity
 ========
-The WCT APIs are fully RESTful webservices as defined by the Richardson maturity model (https://restfulapi.net/richardson-maturity-model/).
+The WCT APIs are fully RESTful webservices as defined by the REST principals (https://restfulapi.net/).
+They adhere to the Richardson maturity model level 2 (https://restfulapi.net/richardson-maturity-model/).
+Level two of maturity makes use of URIs and HTTP Methods, but does not implement HATEOAS.
-Important here is that the APIs not only adhere to the REST principals (https://restfulapi.net/), but also implement Hypertext As
-The Engine Of Application State (HATEOAS).

 Versioning
 ==========